dash-project/dash/README.md

     - Set state to "Resolved"
     - Set "Assigned to" to the team member that will review your code

-   For now, we chose to merge to master before reviewing so everyone can contribute to master without depending on other team members.
+   For now, we chose to merge to development branch before reviewing so everyone can contribute to development snapshots without depending on other team members.

 6. Closing a ticket

    Tickets are closed by reviewers once the code changes in the ticket's branch passed review.

-   Branches only be deleted when their ticket is closed.
+   Branches are only deleted when their ticket is closed.

+7. Merging to master

+   The development branch of DASH is merged to master periodically once all tickets in the development branch are closed.

+   Before merging:
+     - Update the changelog in development branch.
+     - Announce the merge: send the updated changelog to the DASH mailing list and set a deadline for issue reports.

+   After merging:
+     - Increment the DASH version number in the development branch.
+     - Publish a new release: create a tarball distribution by running `release.pl` and add a link on the DASH project website.

 Running Tests